syncfusion-content/blazor-docs/blazor/dropdown-list/placeholder-and-float-label.md

 ---
 layout: post
-title: Placeholder and Float Label in Blazor DropDown List Component | Syncfusion
+title: Placeholder/FloatLabel in Blazor DropDown List Component | Syncfusion
-description: Checkout and learn here all about Placeholder and Float Label in Syncfusion Blazor DropDown List component and more.
+description: Checkout and learn here all about Placeholder and FloatLabel in Syncfusion Blazor DropDown List component and more.
 platform: Blazor
 control: DropDown List
 documentation: ug
 ---

-# Placeholder
+## Placeholder in the Blazor DropDownList component

 The [Placeholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_Placeholder) property is used display small description of the expected value in the input.
 In the below sample demonstration, We have set **Select a game** as Placeholder property value, which will set respective value to the placeholder attribute of the input element in the DOM.